linkcd/blog-hexo/source/_posts/How-to-setup-a-hexo-based-blog-Part-1.md

 	hexo d
 ```

+## Done ##
+You can head to https://linkcd.github.io to open your blog.

 In next article, we will dive into the interesting parts of Hexo: Switching between PC, Theme and Git process.